Drogheda: Later events

 The town was besieged twice during the Irish Confederate Wars.

 In the second siege of Drogheda, an assault was made on the town from the south, the tall walls breached, and the town was taken by Oliver Cromwell on 11 September 1649, as part of the Cromwellian conquest of Ireland and it was the site of a massacre of the Royalist defenders.
-In his own words after the siege of Drogheda, "When they submitted, their officers were knocked on the head, and every tenth man of the soldiers killed and the rest shipped to Barbados."
+In Cromwell's own words after the siege of Drogheda, "When they submitted, their officers were knocked on the head, and every tenth man of the soldiers killed and the rest shipped to Barbados."

-The Earldom of Drogheda was created in the Peerage of Ireland in 1661.
+In 1661, Henry Moore, 3rd Viscount Moore was created the Earl of Drogheda in the Peerage of Ireland.

 The Battle of the Boyne, 1690, occurred some 6 km west of the town, on the banks of the River Boyne, at Oldbridge.
+The Tholsel in West Street was completed in 1770.

-In 1790, Drogheda Harbour Commissioners were established.
-They remained in place until 1997 when the Drogheda Port Company a commercial enterprise replaced them.
+In 1790, Drogheda Harbour Commissioners were established by the Port of Drogheda Act 1790.
+They remained in place until 1997 when a commercial enterprise, the Drogheda Port Company, replaced them.

 In 1825, the Drogheda Steam Packet Company was formed in the town, providing shipping services to Liverpool.

 In 1837, the population of Drogheda area was 17,365 people, of whom 15,138 lived in the town.

 Town arms

 Drogheda's coat of arms features St. Laurence's Gate with three lions, and a ship emerging from either side of the barbican.
+It is blazoned as Azure per pale dimidiated, on the dexter side three lions passant guardant in pale or, on the sinister as many hulls of ships in pale of the last, surmounted by a castle with two towers triple-towered argent.
 The town's motto Deus praesidium, mercatura decus translates as "God our strength, merchandise our glory".